pytorch/serve/docs/metrics_api.md

 # Prometheus Metrics Plugin Endpoint

-TorchServe does not provide any inbuilt metrics API, however a metrics API which returns Prometheus formatted metrics is added as a part of the plugin.
+TorchServe does not provide inbuilt Metrics API, however a Metrics API which returns Prometheus formatted metrics is added as a part of the plugin.
 This plugin can be extended by the users or a new metrics endpoint API plugin can also be added.
 For more details see [here](metrics_plugin.md).

 ## How to use Prometheus plugin endpoint?
 1. Build jar of the plugin.